 The stylistic elephant rock painting represents the rich ecological and cultural heritage of Kruger National Park.
-It is based on one of only two elephant rock paintings found in Kruger NP and which can be seen on the trail.
+It is based on one of only two known elephant rock paintings found in Kruger NP and which can be seen on the trail.
 It depicts both the human history of this ancient land and the vibrant wildlife which thrives today in this special place.

 The Kruger Trail is an initiative of the Maglies Region (Pretoria) of the SANParks Honorary Rangers.

 The project was initiated in 2016 after discussions with Kruger National Park management.
 2016 was dedicated to planning the trail and investigating potential routes.

 Official approval for the project was granted by SANParks in 2017 and the first exploration trail (Leg 1) took place during the same year.

 During 2018 the routes for a further three legs were finalised.
 It is also the year in which the first two guest groups started the trail, completing Legs 1 and 2.

 2019 saw the finalisation of the last two legs.
 A full compliment of five new groups started Leg 1 of the trail.

 On the 3rd of August 2019 we started our Isivivane on Thlalabye hill, when Louis Lemmer became the first person to complete The Kruger Trail.